krobelus/rate-experiments/README.md

 8. Conclusion
 =============

-We have provided some evidence to our hypothesis that checking specified DRAT is as expensive as checking operational DRAT.
+We have provided some evidence to our hypothesis that checking specified DRAT is as expensive as checking operational DRAT, but an excessive number of reason deletions can make it more costly.

 We encourage SAT solver developers to to apply our patch to their `MiniSat`-based solvers in order to create proofs that are correct under either flavor and